 Condensation is the result of high humidity levels.
 It happens when warm, moist air touches a surface that’s colder than the dew point.
-Dew point is the temperature at which air becomes saturated and produces dew.
-As the air temperature drops below its dew point, excess moisture appears on the colder surface.
+The dew point is the temperature at which air becomes saturated and produces dew.
+As the air temperature drops below its dew point, the excess liquid appears on the colder surface.
 This is how you get moisture on windows.

 Tips to increase air circulation:

-• Turn on vents when using gas burners and clothes dryers
+- Turn on vents when using gas burners and clothes dryers

 - Install exhaust fans in the kitchen, bathrooms, and laundry room

-• Use a dehumidifier
+- Use a dehumidifier

-• Install a roof ridge vent and soffit for attic ventilation
+- Install a roof ridge vent and soffit for attic ventilation

-• Install foundation vents
+- Install foundation vents

 Wood, plaster, cement, and other building materials produce a great deal of moisture.
 Concrete foundations can take up to a year to completely dry out.
 Rapid drops in temperature can also create temporary condensation problems during the heating season.

 Condensation on the Exterior of the Window

 Like dew on grass or moisture on the outside of your car windows, condensation forming on the exterior of your home’s windows is a natural occurrence on energy-efficient windows.
 Be patient.
 The sun rising will evaporate this condensation as it does on your lawn.

 The Bottom Line

 Your windows do not cause the condensation.
 Condensation on the inside of your windows is a sign that your windows are working correctly.
 Old, drafty windows allow the moisture in your home to escape, along with your heat.
 When properly installed, Harvey windows do not allow the humidity in your house out.
 They are intended to keep your conditioned air in, and the outside air out.
 Which is why you may notice more condensation than with your old windows.